History of mathematical notation: Computers and markup notation

-In 1931, IBM produces the IBM 601 Multiplying Punch; it is an electromechanical machine that could read two numbers, up to 8 digits long, from a card and punch their product onto the same card.
+In 1931, IBM produces the IBM 601 Multiplying Punch; it is an electromechanical machine that could read two numbers, up to eight digits long, from a card and punch their product onto the same card.
 In 1934, Wallace Eckert used a rigged IBM 601 Multiplying Punch to automate the integration of differential equations.

-In 1936, Alan Turing publishes "On Computable Numbers, With an Application to the Entscheidungsproblem".
-John von Neumann, pioneer of the digital computer and of computer science, in 1945, writes the incomplete First Draft of a Report on the EDVAC.
-In 1962, Kenneth E. Iverson developed an integral part notation, which became APL, for manipulating arrays that he taught to his students, and described in his book A Programming Language.
-In 1970, Edgar F. Codd proposed relational algebra as a relational model of data for database query languages.
-In 1971, Stephen Cook publishes "The complexity of theorem proving procedures" In the 1970s within computer architecture, Quote notation was developed for a representing number system of rational numbers.
+In 1962, Kenneth E. Iverson developed an integral part notation, which became known as Iverson notation, that developed into APL.
+In the 1970s within computer architecture, Quote notation was developed for a representing number system of rational numbers.
 Also in this decade, the Z notation (just like the APL language, long before it) uses many non-ASCII symbols, the specification includes suggestions for rendering the Z notation symbols in ASCII and in LaTeX.
-There are presently various C mathematical functions (Math.h) and numerical libraries.
-They are libraries used in software development for performing numerical calculations.
-These calculations can be handled by symbolic executions; analyzing a program to determine what inputs cause each part of a program to execute.
+There are presently various C mathematical functions (Math.h) and numerical libraries used to perform numerical calculations in software development.
+These calculations can be handled by symbolic executions—analyzing a program to determine what inputs cause each part of a program to execute.
 Mathematica and SymPy are examples of computational software programs based on symbolic mathematics.

-Future of mathematical notation

-In the history of mathematical notation, ideographic symbol notation has come full circle with the rise of computer visualization systems.
-The notations can be applied to abstract visualizations, such as for rendering some projections of a Calabi–Yau manifold.
-Examples of abstract visualization which properly belong to the mathematical imagination can be found in computer graphics.
-The need for such models abounds, for example, when the measures for the subject of study are actually random variables and not really ordinary mathematical functions.